 Stelara, alone or in combination with methotrexate, is indicated for the treatment of active psoriatic arthritis in adult patients when the response to previous non-biological disease-modifying antirheumatic drug (DMARD) therapy has been inadequate.

-What is Stelara used for?
+What is Stelara and what is it used for?

-Stelara is used to treat patients with:
+Stelara is a medicine used to treat the following diseases:

-- active psoriatic arthritis (inflammation of the joints associated with psoriasis) in adults, when the condition has not responded well enough to other treatments called disease-modifying antirheumatic drugs (DMARDs).
-Stelara may be used alone or combined with methotrexate (a DMARD).
+- active psoriatic arthritis (inflammation of the joints associated with psoriasis) in adults, when the condition has not responded well enough to other treatments called disease-modifying anti-rheumatic drugs’ (DMARDs).
+Stelara may be used alone or combined with methotrexate (a DMARD);

 How is Stelara used?